holepunchto/bare/docs/threat-model.md

 - Anything in `bin/`
 - Harm from powers the embedder chose to grant

-V8 and `libuv` bugs go upstream, and our job is to ship the fixes.
+Engine and `libuv` bugs go upstream, and our job is to ship the fixes.